 This step has been very important and critical because we've needed to identify and find a way to communicate these goals through the site pages.
 And try to solve inconsistencies created by the former site.

 We've identified that the live version was a bit confusing, it didn't explain clearly what In Loco Media does.
 We also saw a higher emphasis for advertisers than for publishers.
 This was something that we needed to fix because one of the business goals was: to increase the number of apps on their platform.

 Another problem which we've figured out in other meetings was: advertisers don't understand very well how mobile ads work.
 And this was critical!
 Since if the client doesn't understand the product/service, he/she hardly would pay for it.

-We also accessed the Google Analytics' account to use these informations to understand how had been the behavior of users who access the site.
+We also accessed the Google Analytics account to use this information to understand how had been the behavior of users who access the site.
 In addition, we've started to use Mixpanel, other software analytics tool - but an event-based one, in contrast to Google Analytics, a view-based one - to understand the users' interest in the content.

 High fidelity prototype of In Loco Media's home page

-After two weeks identifying the objectives, problems and good site aspects, we started a next step: prototyping and graphic designing.
-We brought up all important pages that would solve the listed problems, using the minimum viable product - MVP - to conceptualize, build and test it.
+After two weeks of identifying the objectives, problems, and good site aspects, we started the next step: prototyping and graphic designing.
+We brought up all important pages that would solve the listed problems, using the minimum viable product - MVP - to conceptualize, build, and test it.

 In Loco Media's page flow sketch